seankhliao/mono/src/index.md

 ##### _12022-04-10_ Against the Current

-With Halflives and Yours Truly
+With _Halflives_ and _Yours Truly_

 After a pandemic and a move to country with way more events, guess who's back first?
-Around mid centre in the crowds, the enegery is as high as ever.
+Around mid centre in the crowds, the energy is as high as ever.

 This time I actually knew the openers:
 _Halflives_ were very similar to _ATC_,